Chart Color Schemes

 Residential development activity is lower than average in Chatswood (West) - Lane Cove North according to AreaSearch's national comparison of local real estate markets

-Chatswood West-Lane Cove North has granted approximately 151 residential property approvals annually.
-Over the past five financial years, from FY2021 to FY2025, a total of 759 homes were approved, with an additional 10 approved so far in FY2026.
-On average, about one person has moved to the area per dwelling built over these five years, indicating balanced supply and demand conditions.
-However, recent data shows this ratio has increased to 31 people per dwelling over the past two financial years, suggesting growing popularity and potential undersupply.
+Chatswood West - Lane Cove North recorded approximately 151 residential properties granted approval annually.
+Over the past five financial years, from FY21 to FY25759 homes were approved, with an additional 26 approved so far in FY26.
+On average, one person moved to the area per dwelling built over these five years, indicating balanced supply and demand.
+However, recent data shows this has intensified to 31 people per dwelling over the past two financial years, suggesting growing popularity and potential undersupply.

-This shift towards compact living offers affordable entry pathways, attracting downsizers, investors, and first-time purchasers.
-This change reflects the decreasing availability of developable sites and evolving lifestyles seeking diverse, affordable housing options.
-With around 978 people per dwelling approval, Chatswood West-Lane Cove North exhibits a highly mature market.
-According to AreaSearch's latest quarterly estimate, the area is forecasted to gain approximately 1,700 residents by 2041.
-If current development rates continue, new housing supply should comfortably meet demand, providing favorable conditions for buyers and potentially supporting growth beyond current population projections.
+This represents a notable shift from the area's existing housing composition of 35.0% houses.
+With around 978 people per dwelling approval, Chatswood West - Lane Cove North reflects a highly mature market.
+According to AreaSearch's latest quarterly estimate, the area is forecasted to gain 1,796 residents by 2041.
+At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development